 Which one is more flexible?
 Mean-field inference is strictly more expressive, because it has no shared parameters.
 The per-data parameters can ensure our approximate posterior is most faithful to the data.
 Another way to think of this is that we are limiting the capacity or representational power of our variational family by tying parameters across datapoints (e.g. with a neural network that shares weights and biases across data).

-Here is a simple implementation that was used to generate the figures in this post: Github link
+Here is the implementation that was used to generate the figures in this post: Github link

 Footnote: the reparametrization trick